Ferenc Kazinczy: Inspector of education (1785–1790)

-After the death of Joseph II the earlier system collapsed.
-The next emperor, Leopold II abolished the common schools in 1791 and Kazinczy's office was cancelled.
+After the death of Joseph II, the earlier system collapsed.
+The next emperor, Leopold II abolished the common schools in 1791, and Kazinczy's office was cancelled.
 He lost his job for the reason that "I am not a Roman Catholic", he wrote later in a letter.

 He did not want to apply for a job as an officer again.
-But on request of his mother and his uncle, András Kazinczy, he travelled to Vienna on May 7 to meet the emperor who was then unfortunately in Pisa.
-Kazinczy returned to Pest on a ship, and after ten days he went to Székesfehérvár to meet Benedek Virág and Ádám Pálóczi Horváth.
-From there he came back to Vienna, where he was welcomed by the Crown Prince Francis on August 15, but his request was not heard.
-In Vienna Kazinczy made a friendship with József Hajnóczy.
+But on request of his mother and his uncle, András Kazinczy, he travelled to Vienna on May 7 to meet the emperor, who was then in Pisa.
+Kazinczy returned to Pest on a ship, and after ten days, he went to Székesfehérvár to meet Benedek Virág and Ádám Pálóczi Horváth.
+From there, he came back to Vienna, where he was welcomed by the Crown Prince Francis on August 15, but his request was not heard.
+In Vienna, Kazinczy made a friendship with József Hajnóczy.
 Kazinczy arrived home on September 10 and spent the winter in Alsóregmec.